johnpenning/DockSmart/README.md

 - Vélib (Paris, France)
 - And lots more, in 18 countries around the world

 DockSmart uses the independent, open source CityBikes API for worldwide station data.
-Check [www.citybik.es](http://www.citybik.es) for more information, including a full list of cities.
+Visit [www.citybik.es](http://www.citybik.es) for more information, including a full list of cities.

 Note: DockSmart requires iOS 7.
 The station tracking feature requires enabling both Location Services and Background App Refresh.